KafScale/platform/security.md

 ---
 layout: doc
 title: Security Overview
-description: Current security posture, hardening guidance, and roadmap for Kafscale.
+description: Current security posture, hardening guidance, and roadmap for KafScale.
 ---

 # Security Overview

-Kafscale is a Kubernetes-native platform focused on Kafka protocol parity and operational stability.
+KafScale is a Kubernetes-native platform focused on Kafka protocol parity and operational stability.
 This document summarizes the current security posture and the boundaries of what is and is not supported in v1.

 ## Current security posture (v1)